-When you need to bundle your application within one OS but for different versions of Python and support libraries - for example, a Python 3 version and a Python 2.7 version; or a supported version that uses Qt4 and a development version that uses Qt5 - we recommend you use virtualenv.
-With virtualenv you can maintain different combinations of Python and installed packages, and switch from one combination to another easily.
-(If you work only with Python 3.4 and later, python3 -m venv does the same job, see module venv.)
+When you need to bundle your application within one OS but for different versions of Python and support libraries - for example, a Python 3.6 version and a Python 3.7 version; or a supported version that uses Qt4 and a development version that uses Qt5 - we recommend you use venv.
+With venv you can maintain different combinations of Python and installed packages, and switch from one combination to another easily.
+These are called virtual environments or venvs in short.

-- Use virtualenv to create as many different development environments as you need, each with its unique combination of Python and installed packages. - Install PyInstaller in each environment. - Use PyInstaller to build your application in each environment.
+- Use venv to create as many different development environments as you need, each with its unique combination of Python and installed packages. - Install PyInstaller in each virtual environment.

+• Use PyInstaller to build your application in each virtual environment.

-Note that when using virtualenv, the path to the PyInstaller commands is:
+Note that when using venv, the path to the PyInstaller commands is:

+• Windows: ENV_ROOT\Scripts

-- Windows: ENV_ROOT\Scripts - Others: ENV_ROOT/bin
+• Others: ENV_ROOT/bin

-Under Windows, the pip-Win package installs virtualenv and makes it especially easy to set up different environments and switch between them.
-Under Linux and Mac OS, you switch environments at the command line.
+Under Windows, the pip-Win package makes it especially easy to set up different environments and switch between them.
+Under GNU/Linux and Mac OS, you switch environments at the command line.

-See PEP 405 for more information about Python virtual environments.
+See PEP 405 and the official Python Tutorial on Virtual Environments and Packages for more information about Python virtual environments.